 Explore Housing Options

-North, East, and West Halls are the three residence halls in the UAA Housing community.
+North, East, and West Halls are the three residence halls in the UAA residential community.
 UAA’s residence halls offer suite-style housing with one (single suite), two (double suite) or four (quad suite) bedrooms and one or two bathrooms within each suite.
 Most bedrooms are private bedrooms, but each hall also has a limited number of shared-bedroom suites that offer a more economical option.
 Each hall houses approximately 200 students and features common-area lobbies with community kitchens, lounges for studying and socializing, and laundry facilities.

 Main Apartment Complex (MAC)